Fellowships & Grants

 - Panelist names are made public at the discretion of each ACC global office.

 New York Fellowship

-A six-month fellowship program based in New York City, with comprehensive logistical and programmatic support from ACC staff.
+A six-month fellowship program based in New York City, with logistical and programmatic support from ACC staff.
 Fellowships may involve targeted research projects or open-ended exploration.

-A living stipend for students from Asia pursuing graduate degrees in the U.S., with priority given to students who do not have access to comparable programs at home, and to those studying in fields that are underrepresented in their home country.
+A living stipend for students from Asia pursuing graduate degrees in the U.S., with priority given to students who do not have access to comparable programs at home, and to those studying in fields that are underrepresented in their home countries.